 In short, when employees feel appreciated and recognized, they stay enthusiastic and productive, which means better performance for your entire team.

-Awards grow dust on the shelf, and most time are used to decorate one’s desk.
-The truth is not all awards do this.
+Awards grow dust on the shelf, and most of the time are used to decorate one’s desk.
+The truth is, not all awards do this.
 Recognition works when it’s specific and tangible.
 Think of peer-nominated awards, “Employee of the Month” honors, or milestone Employee Recognition Award ceremonies.
 These gestures send a clear message that great work matters.
 71% of employees say they’d be less likely to leave their company if they got more frequent recognition

 In other words, a simple award or public shout-out could be what convinces a valued team member to stay for another year.
 This is backed up by hard data: companies with effective recognition programs experience a 31% lower voluntary turnover rate than those without